jeevanar17/jubilant-invention/README.md

 # jubilant-invention
-This is very mys Git repository
+This is very first Git repository
+Author - JEEVAN A R